CHSS Advice Line

 Breathlessness can feel like:

-Breathlessness can be emotionally and physically difficult, but it can also be managed and improved over time.
-You can learn to avoid or manage breathlessness to help you live a full and happy life.
+Breathlessness can be emotionally and physically difficult to cope with, but it can also be managed and improved over time.
+You can learn to avoid or manage periods of breathlessness.

 Depending on what is causing your breathlessness, you may be able to treat the cause directly with medication.
 For example, people with asthma may be given medicine which relaxes the airways, and people with COPD may be given steroids or antibiotics to deal with flare-ups.